ITC Entertainment: Entry into production

 ITC got its start as a production company when former American producer Hannah Weinstein approached Lew Grade.
 Weinstein wanted to make a programme called The Adventures of Robin Hood.
-Weinstein proposed making the series for ITV and simultaneously marketing it in the United States through an American TV distribution company, Official Films.
+Weinstein proposed making the series for ITV and simultaneously marketing it in the United States through an American television distribution company, Official Films.
 The series was a big success in both countries, running from 1955 until 1959 on CBS and ATV London.

 "Ground-breakages"

 Grade realised the potential in overseas sales and colour television (the last 14 episodes of The Adventures of Sir Lancelot were filmed in colour a decade before colour television existed in the UK), and ITC combined high production values with exotic locations and uses of variations on the same successful formula for the majority of its television output.

 ITC United States programmes

 Although most of the ITC series were produced in Britain, ITC often worked with Television Programs of America (TPA) and several series were filmed in America.
 Possibly the earliest ITC series produced in the US was Fury, a Saturday morning live-action series, about a beloved ranch horse, which starred Peter Graves and ran on NBC in the late 1950s and early 1960s.

 In 1963 Gerry Anderson's Anderson-Provis (AP) Films became part of ACC and produced Fireball XL-5, the hugely successful children's series Thunderbirds and, under its successor company Century 21 Television/Cinema Productions, Captain Scarlet and the Mysterons.
 ITC also funded Anderson-created programmes aimed at the adult market, including UFO and Space: 1999.
 It was at ITC's request that Fanderson, "the Gerry Anderson Appreciation Society," was founded.
 Another ITC children's series was The Adventures of Rupert Bear, the first television outing for the Daily Express cartoon character.
 ITC (in partnership with the Italian company RAI) was also behind Franco Zeffirelli's Biblical mini-series Jesus of Nazareth, Moses the Lawgiver, and the Gregory Peck television film The Scarlet and the Black.

-In 1978, ITC launched a subsidiary Marble Arch Productions for American-produced programmes, which subsequently in 1982, was renamed to ITC Productions.
-Through Marble Arch, it only gave them two sitcoms, Maggie, which ABC aired from 1981 to 1982 and The Two of Us, which aired on CBS, also that same season.
-On 20 August 1986, ITC Productions had branched out into the series arena, and decided to expand to first-run syndication and pay cable markets.
-In 1987, on the heels of the HBO pact, ITC Productions decided to expand a trio of feature films and added to its growing larder of network telefilms and miniseries on which ITC has traditionally concerned in the past few years.
-In 1990, ITC began placing Marble Arch up for sale amid financial losses.
-That year, Marble Arch's duties were assumed by Interscope Communications, a film and television production company.
-The company hasn't made productions until 1993 with a deal with producer David Gerber.
+In 1978, ITC launched a subsidiary, Marble Arch Productions, for American-produced programmes, which in 1982 was renamed to ITC Productions.
+Outside of telefilms and mini-series, Marble Arch only ever produced two sitcoms, Maggie, which ABC aired from 1981 to 1982 and The Two of Us, which aired on CBS, also that same season.
+After the renaming, ITC attempted to branch out more into series and the lucrative first-run syndication market.
+In 1990, ITC placed Marble Arch up for sale amid financial losses; it was ultimately sold to Interscope Communications, a film and television production company who assumed Marble Arch's former duties in exchange for ITC's handling of distribution and co-financing of Interscope projects.
+The company did not return to first-run television production until 1993, via a deal with producer David Gerber.
+Interscope would eventually return to common ownership with ITC following its acquisition by PolyGram.